Tube Amp Myths Part III

 Expensive Speaker Wire Makes a Difference:

 Some companies will sell customers expensive speaker wire for a combo connection to a speaker or for the short run from a head to cabinet.
-These money grabs will do nothing for you tone for vast variety of reasons.
-What is important is that speaker cable has a large enough gauge for the load and quality connectors.
-Your amp and transformer are filled with regular copper wiring—-a couple feet of silver wire will have no effect whatsoever except to lighten you pocketbook.
+These money grabs will do nothing for your tone.
+What is important is that speaker cable has reasonably quality good cooper, a large enough gauge for the power and quality connectors.
+Your amp and transformers are filled with regular copper wiring—-a couple feet of silver wire will have no effect whatsoever except to lighten your pocketbook.